tournament-js/tournament/doc/implementors.md

 - constructor that calls the `Base` class constructor with the matches
 - static `parse` that defers to `Base`
-- static `idString` that can stringify a matchId
 - static `invalid` that can give a string reason why tournament options are invalid
 - method `results` to compute statistics/progression